Breast Lift Surgery With Sydney Plastic Surgeon Dr Ellis Choy

 - Crescent Lift: An incision is made at the top edge of the areola.
-This technique is useful for correcting minimal sagging combined with breast augmentation.
+This technique is useful for correcting minimal sagging.

 - Peri-Areolar Lift: Also known as a ‘Donut’ Lift, this method corrects mild sagging.
 An incision is made around the areola, with any scarring barely noticeable as it traces the areola edge.

 - Vertical ‘Lollipop’ Lift: In this variant, two incisions are made.
 One around the areola and another from the areola to the inframammary fold.
 This method is often used when extensive shaping is required.